 Turkey beware – this meaty side-dish might just steal the show!
 Give classic pigs in blankets a twist by adding dried fruit and mustard for a delicious kick.
 Wrap your sausages with streaky bacon and freeze.
 On the day, bake until sizzling and golden, then sit back and watch them disappear as soon as they hit the table.

-Homemade gravy beats boring shop-bought sauce no matter what the time of year, and on Christmas Day, this recipe will take your roast to the next level.
-Keep for three days in the fridge, or freeze for three months.
+Homemade gravy beats shop-bought sauce no matter the time of year – and on Christmas Day, this recipe will take your roast to the next level.
+Keep for up to three days in the fridge or freeze for up to three months.
 When you heat to serve, add the roasting juices from your turkey for a luxurious finishing touch.

-This sausage stuffing is packed with festive flavours, combining classic sage and onion with apples, chestnuts and an attractive swirl of cranberries.
-Prepare two days ahead if you have room in the fridge, or up to a month if you're planning to freeze.
+This sausage stuffing is packed with festive flavours, combining classic sage and onion with Bramley apples.
+Prepare two-three days ahead if you have room in the fridge, or up to two months ahead if you're planning to freeze.